lizwhales/Super-Hop/README.md

 * No restart button for endless mode: it is tedious to replay the game from main menu options each time after losing in endless mode
 * Endless mode white box bug: there is a random white box/ hole in the wall within endless mode
 * Death box broken in Endless mode: the death box does not work all the time
-* Levels were too long/ not enough time to complete each level
+* Levels were too long / not enough time to complete each level
-* Default volume too loud
+* Default volume is too loud
 * Issues with text being broken at times

 Thus these areas became the basis of fixes and features applied within the final sprint.